ngocpham1994x/iRecipe/ARCHITECTURE.md

 This file inplements the all different types of search, like search by Ingredients or by category or by name.

 ## Recipe.java
-Recipe.java is the object file which contains all the basic information of Recipe
+Recipe.java is the object file which contains all the basic information of Recipe.

 ## GetRecipeFromCVS.java
 This file load all the information about recipes and ingredients of recipes form CSV files.